dlu-ch/dlb/doc/di.rst

    In contrast to :mod:`logging`, these are *not* meant to be changed by the user.
    Use them to define your own positive integers representing levels like this::

-       ... = dlb.di.INFO + 4  # a level more important as INFO, but not yet a WARNING
+       ... = dlb.di.INFO + 4  # a level more important than INFO, but not yet a WARNING

 .. function:: set_output_file(file)